Flare by Spatie

 ]);

-When the command ends (or fails), you can call the recordEnd method:
+When the command ends (or fails), call recordEnd with the exit code:

 $flare->command()->recordEnd(exitCode: 0);